unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Designate

 The Active Player declares which Units/Pings will be included in the Taskforce.
 Any unactivated Units/Pings the player's force may be included.
-Designated Units are now considered to be "Taskforce Units".
+Designated Units are now considered to be Taskforce Units.

 #### Refresh